syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/overview.md

 ## Overview

-The **Syncfusion® Document Viewer** extension for Visual Studio Code simplifies data handling by integrating essential features directly into the coding environment.
-It allows users to view, edit, and manage Excel, CSV, and TSV files without leaving Visual Studio Code.
+The **Syncfusion® Document Viewer** for Visual Studio Code enables you to open and view Excel, CSV, and TSV files directly within your editor.
+It offers features such as sorting, filtering, and read-only mode to streamline your workflow and enhance productivity in Visual Studio Code.

 ## Key Features

-- **View and Editing**: Open, edit, and save Excel (`.xlsx`), CSV (`.csv`), and TSV (`.tsv`) files.
+- **File Viewing**: Open and view Excel (`.xlsx`), CSV (`.csv`), and TSV (`.tsv`) files directly in Visual Studio Code, eliminating the need for external applications.

-- **Read-Only Mode**: Protect data from accidental modifications.
+- **Read-Only Mode**: Enable read-only mode to safeguard your data and prevent accidental modifications.

-- **Sorting and Filtering**: Organize data efficiently using built-in tools in column headers.
+- **Sorting and Filtering**: Utilize the sorting and filtering options in the column headers for improved viewing.